 Vignieri Greener is as passionate about the game as anyone you can find, and spends countless hours every day in trying to make hockey in the Las Vegas community more visible.
 He strives to not only makes his players better on the ice but off the ice as well.

 Vignieri Greener is married to his wife Ashley, and resides is Las Vegas, NV.

 Contact Coach Vignieri Greener at

-Robone enters his fourth season as the Assistant Coach for the UNLV Rebel Hockey program.
-The Las Vegas native has deep roots in ice and roller hockey across the Vegas valley and is a 2012 UNLV grad.
-Prior to helping lead the Rebels into ACHA D1 and over 80 wins’ in three seasons, Robone was an NCRHA All American at UNLV and coached the UNLV roller hockey program to three ﬁnal fours and a 82-27-3 record from 2013-2015.
-His background in coaching extends to ice hockey as well where in 2014 and 2015 he assisted the Nevada Storm’s tier Bantam and Midget programs to the National Championship tournament both years.
+Robone enters his sixth season as the Assistant Coach and Recruiting Coordinator for the UNLV Rebel Hockey program.
+The Las Vegas native has deep roots in hockey across the Vegas valley and is a 2012 UNLV grad.
+In his time with UNLV, the Rebels have accumulated a record of 120-47, qualified for the National tournament 4 times, and elevated from the ACHA D2 to D1 in 2017.
+Prior to coaching at UNLV, Robone assisted the Nevada Storm’s tier Bantam and Midget programs in 2014 and 2015 while graduating 8 players on to junior hockey careers at various levels.
+Robone was an NCRHA All American at UNLV and coached the UNLV roller hockey program to three ﬁnal fours and a 82-27-3 record from 2013-2015.

 Contact Coach Robone:

 Director of Operations & Alumni Liaison, UNLV Hockey